African socialism: Relations to the Soviet Union

 In the early 1960s, at the height of the Cold War, Soviet Union based Africanists grappled with the concept of African Socialism and its legitimacy within the Marxist–Leninist theory.
 Leading Soviet Africanist, Professor Ivan Potekhin argued that African Socialism could not exist because there could be no varieties of true Marxist–Leninist socialism.
 There was not one monolith perspective on whether socialism existed in Africa.
 It was commonly believed that Africa could have its unique road to socialism but not its own form.

 Soviet African Specialists recognized countries such as Guinea, Mali, and Ghana as closer to true Marxist–Leninist socialism.
 Ahmed Sékou Touré (1961), Modibo Keïta (1963) and Kwame Nkrumah (1962) were honored with Lenin Peace Prizes.
 Countries such as Senegal and Côte d'Ivoire were considered ‘reactionary’ and prone to collaboration with the imperialist powers.

 Policies that were generally viewed as favorable by the Soviets were: economic independence, the creation of a national monetary system, a strong state sector economy, a state bank, state control over exports and transports, mutual assistance programs and common land ownership.

 African Socialists argued in favor of a distinctive form of socialism because they believed that socialism had its roots in pre-colonial African society.
 According to them, African society was a classless society, characterized by a communal spirit and democracy on the basis of government through discussion and consensus.
-The main objective was to unite African people in this idealized image of the traditional pre-colonial society.
+The main objective was to unite African people in this image of the traditional pre-colonial society.

 Soviet Africanists did not agree that African society had a traditional classless society.